bimalka98/Raspberry-Pi-Projects/README.md

 ```

-2. Now open VNC viewer and type the server s ip produced by the above last command!
+2. Now open VNC viewer and type the server's ip produced by the above last command! -> 192.168.x.xxx:x

-3. Provide the login credentials
+3. Provide the login credentials when asked
 - username: pi
 - password: YOUR_PASSWORD_HERE

+4. That's it.
+You are in!